South Jordan, Utah: Twentieth century

 In 1950, Salt Lake County had 489,000 acre devoted to farming.
 But by 1992, due to increasing population, land devoted to farming had decreased to 108,000 acre.
 As a result of this urbanization, South Jordan's economy went from agrarian to being a bedroom community of Salt Lake City.
 Kennecott Land began a development in 2004 called Daybreak, which is a 4,200 acre planned community that will contain more than 20,000 homes and includes commercial and retail space.
 In 2022, the remaining 1,300 acre undeveloped land was sold to Larry H. Miller Group.
+In 2025, the Larry H. Miller Group opened an urban center called "Downtown Daybreak," anchored by the Salt Lake Bees ballpark, which hosted its inaugural game on April 8, 2025.
 In 1981, the Jordan River Utah Temple was completed.
 In 2009, the Oquirrh Mountain Utah Temple was completed and became the second temple to be built in South Jordan.
 South Jordan was the first city in the world to have two temples of The Church of Jesus Christ of Latter-day Saints, namely the Oquirrh Mountain Utah Temple and the Jordan River Utah Temple.
 The second city to carry that distinction is Provo, Utah, about 30 miles to the south of South Jordan.
 In May 2003 the Sri Ganesha Hindu Temple was completed.